Quick answer

 - Single-phase vs three-phase.
 Single-phase 7kW chargers are fine for most homes.
 Three-phase installs cost more and only pay off if your home has three-phase supply and your car can use the faster rate.

 - Strata and apartments.
 Apartment installs involve body corporate approvals, metering decisions, and longer cable runs through common areas.
-Add $500 to $2,500 versus a standalone house.
+This adds materially to a quote versus a standalone house.

 - Access and parking.
 Tight driveways, difficult wall access, and jobs that need extra safety gear or scaffolding push labour up.